Temiogundeji/Javascript30-Vanillajs/README.md

 # Javascript30-Vanillajs

-This complete would help me harness my Vanilla javascript skill.
+This complete course would help me harness my Vanilla javascript skill while building an App each day.